julianpoy/recipesage-docs/docs/tutorials/meal-plans/create.md

 2. Enter your notes in the "Notes" field at the bottom of the form
 3. Save the item

-Notes support the same header syntax as recipe notes — wrap a line in square brackets (e.g. `[Sides]`) to make it a bold header.
+Notes support the same header syntax as recipe notes: wrap a line in square brackets (e.g. `[Sides]`) to make it a bold header.

 Notes are displayed in the item details view when you click on an item.
 They are also included when sharing your meal plan via iCal.